tom-walter/Ethical-Hacking-Course-Udemy/07 DNS Spoofer.md

 Web Servers: Machine and Service
 * companies that provide online services run their software on web servers
 * basically, web servers are also physical computers and connected to the internet
-* websites are files that are stored on this computer and hosted by a web server program
+* websites are files that are stored on a computer and hosted by a web server program
 * a well-know web server program is __apache2__
 * on kali, you can start an apachi2 server by running: `service apache2 start`
 * to access, these web servers, you can enter their ip-address into your browser